concur/developer.concur.com/api-reference/expense/expense-report/post-report-workflow-action.markdown

 #### Response body

-This request will return as **ActionStatus** parent element with the following child elements.
+This request will return an **ActionStatus** parent element with the following child elements.

 #### ActionStatus elements